ashwinsridharan/VideoGamesSales/README.md

 Generally speaking, North America Sales follows a similar pattern with Global Sales.
 The transformed Critic score still ranks first.
 Nintendo is still favored by the public.
 However, compared to Global Sales, Platform exceeds Publisher, and Genre becomes an insignificant factor in North America.

 We check our 3 hypotheses with the North America results:
 ●	Critic Score plays an important role in deciding the sales in North America, however, user scores do not have a big impact.
-NA Sales shares the same pattern with Global Sales.
+NA Sales shares the same pattern with Global Sales <br>
-●	Supporting our initial hypothesis big platform & publisher brands do matter when it comes to sales in North America.
+●	Supporting our initial hypothesis big platform & publisher brands do matter when it comes to sales in North America <br>
-●	Contrary to our hypothesis, the effect of the year of release on sales is also negligible.
+●	Contrary to our hypothesis, the effect of the year of release on sales is also negligible <br>

 2. Sales in Europe